Rule 10. Form of pleadings and other papers.

 (a) Caption; names of parties; other necessary information.

-(a)(3) Every pleading and other paper filed with the court shall state in the top left hand corner of the first page the name, address, email address, telephone number and bar number of the attorney or party filing the paper, and, if filed by an attorney, the party for whom it is filed.
+(a)(3) Every pleading and other paper filed with the court must state in the top left hand corner of the first page the name, address, email address, telephone number and bar number of the attorney or party filing the paper, and, if filed by an attorney, the party for whom it is filed.

-(a)(4) A party filing a claim for relief, whether by original claim, counterclaim, cross-claim or third-party claim, shall also file a completed cover sheet substantially similar in form and content to the cover sheet approved by the Judicial Council.
+(a)(4) A party filing a claim for relief, whether by original claim, counterclaim, cross-claim or third-party claim, must also file a completed cover sheet substantially similar in form and content to the cover sheet approved by the Judicial Council.
 The clerk may destroy the coversheet after recording the information it contains.

 (c) Adoption by reference; exhibits.
 Statements in a paper may be adopted by reference in a different part of the same or another paper.
 An exhibit to a paper is a part thereof for all purposes.

 (d) Paper format.
 All pleadings and other papers, other than exhibits and court-approved forms, must be 8˝ inches wide x 11 inches long, on white background, with a top margin of not less than 1˝ inches and a right, left and bottom margin of not less than 1 inch .
 All text or images must be clearly legible, must be double spaced, except for matters customarily single spaced, must be on one side only and must not be smaller than 12-point size.